mikavir/rx-decode/README.md

 - **Start Modal**

     - The start modal serves as the initial display of the game, presenting a clear layout of its mechanics.
 Users are prompted to begin gameplay by selecting one of the categorized buttons, while also having the option to access instructions through a dedicated button.
-It sets expectations by communications the goals and rewards of the game.
+It sets expectations by communicating the goals and rewards of the game.

 ![screenshot](documentation/features/feature02.png)